nicolasdugue/scisumm-corpus/result/result1.md

 **206** : This reduces repeated calculation of substructures.

 ###Our Reference Sentences :
-0.189267211423
+0.127933092254

-**76** : OF COLING92, NANTES, AUG.
-2328, 1992 3.1 Typed Feature Structures as.
+**17** : These methods take two DGs as their inputs and give a unification result DG.

-0.208989686868
+0.145608143694

-**146** : Such an inconsistency is called a feature inconsistency.
+**8** : In such unification-based formalisms, feature ~trueture (FS) unification is the most fundamental and ..~ignifieant operation.

-0.247694927216
+0.159297773475

-**156** : This is also true for feature incon sistency and tag inconsistency.
+**135** : This order is related to the unification failure tendency.

-0.291551305299
+0.181941450309

-**73** : &apos;Fenn structures are first augmented with structures representing in features and disagreement of feature address values.
+**207** : The SING unification method introduces the concept of feature unification strategy.

-0.33239976086
+0.212527449695

-**22** : In order to treat feature domains of complex FSsand to treat taxonomic hierarchies of symbolic feature values, type (or sort) hierarchies have been in troduced, allowing definition of typed (or sorted) feature-structures (Ms).
+**194** : The efficiency of the SING unification method depends on the following factors: (1) The overall FS unification failure rate of the process: in extreme cases, if Go unification failure occurs, the method has no advantages except the overhead of feature unification order sorting.

 ##The Citing Sentences :
 Thus treatments such as strategic unification [6] have been developed.

 ###The Corpus Reference Sentences :
-0.535066559359
+0.19604813917

 **205** : Furthermore, structure sharing increases the portion of token identical substructures of FSs which makes it efficient to keep unification results of substructures of FSs and reuse them.